enarjord/passivbot/docs/quick_start.md

 ## Exchange account and API access

-Passivbot works on Binance, Binance.US, Bybit, Bitget, OKX and Kucoin.
+Passivbot works on Binance, Binance.US, Bybit, Bitget, OKX, Kucoin, BingX and Hyperliquid.
-US residents are advised to use Bitget with a VPN because, at the time of writing, Bitget does not require KYC verification for derivatives trading.
+US residents are advised to use Hyperliquid with a VPN because, at the time of writing, Hyperliquid does not require KYC verification for derivatives trading.

 Create an API key with trading permissions.
 Some exchanges will use only a key and secret, some will use a key, secret and passphrase.